Does it have to be natural light for food and product photography?

 However, relying on a natural setting and its lighting can be an uphill battle.
 Unless the plan includes taking a journey to a part of the world with sunny consistent weather all year, using the sun is not a dependable choice.
 Then consider shooting multiple products or food items in over a full day.
 The sun and clouds move, and when the sun moves, the color of the light shifts.
 Top that off with shooting in new locations and the difficulty goes way up.
 All the negatives aside, natural light is beautiful.
 If it’s possible to make it work in a way that doesn’t impede deadlines or the progress of a shoot, go for it!

 Considering a more controlled photography option

 Studio light can get final images closer to natural light than one might expect.
 When shooting with a studio lighting setup that has been skilfully arranged, natural lighting can be almost replicated.
 When this is achieved, all the issues of natural light disappear.
-It enables photographers to help a producer schedule full day or multi-day shoots, and if everything is well documented, the preferred arrangement can be replicated any time of the day, any time of the year.
+It enables photographers to help a producer schedule full-day or multi-day shoots, and if everything is well documented, the preferred arrangement can be replicated at any time of the day, any time of the year.

 Let’s take a look at a natural light set up.

 Jake and Anna first needed to select a spot in our studio along one of the many south-facing windows and modify the quality of light for the shot.

 Fun Fact: Before studio lighting was a good as it is today, photographers would choose their studio locations based on the number of north or south-facing windows.
 North or south-facing windows primarily let in the sun’s indirect sunlight, which is softer and easier to control.

 From there, they modified the setup and camera settings until they found a composition they enjoyed.